What is Retained Earnings?

 There are numerous factors to consider to accurately interpret a company’s historical retained earnings.

-• Profit Margins ➝ Another factor to consider is the profitability of a company, as for growth-oriented companies in hyper-competitive industries, the market participants probably could not afford to issue dividends to shareholders in the first place, even if they wanted to compensate shareholders.
+- Profit Margins ➝ The profitability of a company must also be considered, especially for growth-oriented companies in hyper-competitive industries.
+Why?
+The market participants probably could not afford to issue dividends to shareholders in the first place, even if they wanted to compensate shareholders.

-• Corporate Dividend Policy ➝ Next, another important consideration is the dividend policy of the company.
+- Corporate Dividend Policy ➝ Next, another important consideration is the dividend policy of the company.
 Given the formula stated earlier, the relationship between the two should be rather intuitive – i.e., a company that issues dividends routinely is going to have lower retention, all else being equal.
-Even if a company underperforms, the management teams of publicly traded companies tend to be very reluctant to cut dividends out of fear of sending out a negative message to the markets that could cause a significant drop in the current share price.
+Publicly traded companies tend to be reluctant to cut dividends, even after underperformance, out of fear of sending out a negative message to the markets that could cause a decline in share price.

-• Industry Cyclicality ➝ Furthermore, the cyclicality of the industry can also be a contributing factor, i.e. when a company operates in a very cyclical industry, the management team reserves more earnings as a risk-averse measure in case of an impending downturn.
+- Industry Cyclicality ➝ The cyclicality of the industry can also be a contributing factor, i.e. when a company operates in a very cyclical industry, the management team reserves more earnings as a risk-averse measure in case of an impending downturn.

 How to Find Retained Earnings on Balance Sheet